spiral/docs/http/routing.md

 > to specify the action name.

 ### Sharing target across routes
-Another way to define RESTful or similar routing to multiple controllers is to share common target with different routes.
+Another way to define RESTful or similar routing to multiple controllers is to share a common target with different routes.
-Such approach will allow you to define your own controller style.
+Such an approach will allow you to define your controller style.

-For example we can route different HTTP verbs to the following controller(s):
+For example, we can route different HTTP verbs to the following controller(s):

 ```php
 namespace App\Controller;